-In sumo, two people who are wearing nothing but a mawashi (loincloth), face each other in a dohyo (circular ring) and push, grapple, and try to throw each other.
+In sumo, two rikishi (sumo wrestlers) wearing nothing but a mawashi (loincloth), face each other in a dohyo (circular ring) and try to push, grapple, and throw his opponent.
 The one who forces his opponent to the ground or pushes him out of the ring is the winner.
 Even if you have seen it on TV, there may be many things that you don't know about sumo.
-Here you can find out more!

-Sumo began many centuries ago and developed into its present form in the Edo period (1603-1868).
-Rikishi (wrestlers) wear their hair in a topknot, which was a normal hairstyle in the Edo period.
+Sumo began many centuries ago and developed into its present form in the Edo period (1603-1867).
+Sumo wrestlers wear their hair in a topknot, which was a normal hairstyle in the Edo period.
 The referee, meanwhile, wears the same kind of clothes as a samurai of 600 years ago.
-Many aspects of Japan's traditional culture can be seen in sumo.
-For example, the wrestlers throw salt into the ring to purify it before they begin their match, as the dohyo is considered a sacred place.
+Many aspects of Japan's traditional culture remain in sumo.
+For example, wrestlers throw salt into the ring to purify it before they begin their match, as the dohyo is considered a sacred place.
 Sumo has a long history, and it has been called Japan's national sport.
 Although many professional sports are played in Japan, such as baseball and soccer, sumo is the nation's oldest professional sport.

 Professional sumo is broadcast live on TV.
-The bouts are intense, as well-trained wrestlers who weigh an average of 150 kilograms grapple with their bare hands.
-The shouts of support from fans cheering on their favorite wrestler can reach fever pitch.
+The bouts are intense, as pairs of physically massive men weighing an average of 150 kilograms (about 330 pounds) grapple with their bare hands.
+The shouts of support from fans cheering on their favorite wrestlers can reach a fever pitch.

-As of January 2007, there are 702 professional sumo wrestlers in Japan.
-There are six basho (tournaments) a year, each featuring bouts over 15 days.
-The wrestlers' rank, which is called banzuke, can change depending on their performance in each tournament, with their new rank announced before the next tournament.
-The top rank is yokozuna, which is followed by ozeki, sekiwake, komusubi, and maegashira.
-These are the ranks of the top division of wrestlers, which is called makuuchi.
-Below the makuuchi division is the juryo division, and these two tiers, known together as sekitori, include all of the ranked wrestlers.
-There are four divisions below these, but every wrestler aims to reach the level of sekitori.
+As of March 2021, there are 652 professional sumo wrestlers in Japan.
+There are six tournaments called basho a year, each featuring bouts taking place over the course of 15 days.
+The wrestlers' rank, which is called banzuke, changes depending on their performance in each bout, and their new rank is announced before the next tournament.
+The top rank is Yokozuna, which is followed by Ozeki, Sekiwake, Komusubi and Maegashira — these are the ranks of the top division called Makuuchi.
+The next ranks below this are the Juryo division, then the Makushita, Sandanme, Jonidan, and Jonokuchi divisions.
+Anyone who is Juryo or above is considered a fully fledged rikishi and is known as a sekitori.